Improx/ModifiedValues/README.md

 If you still want to delete the base value getter function in the inspector, you can click on the getter button.
 A saved value will be used (defaulting to the wrapped type's default value), and can be edited in the inspector again.

-⚠️ `ModifiedEnum<YourEnum>` does have a custom property drawer and will not appear in the inspector, because Unity property drawers do not support generic types.⚠️ However, for a specific YourEnum type, you can create your own property drawer by copying any other property drawer class and replacing the type with `ModifiedEnum<YourEnum>`.
+⚠️ `ModifiedEnum<YourEnum>` does not have a custom property drawer and and will have limited visibility in the inspector (only the base value is shown and can be changed in the inspector).
+That's because Unity property drawers do not support generic types.
+However, for a specific YourEnum type, you can create your own property drawer by copying any other property drawer class and replacing the type with `ModifiedEnum<YourEnum>`, so that then you can also see the current value int he inspector in addition to the base value.
 The same applies for any other class derived from `ModifiedValue` - you can easily create your own drawers by copying from the existing ones.

 ## ![][HeaderDecorator] Other Notes ![][HeaderDecorator]